stackhpc/ansible-slurm-appliance/ansible/roles/proxy/README.md

 - `proxy_systemd`: Optional bool.
 Whether to give processes started by systemd the above http, https and no_proxy configuration. **NB** Running services will need restarting if this is changed.
 Default `true`.
+- `proxy_remove`: Optional bool.
+Whether to remove the proxy configuration at the end of the `site.yml` playbook (this is actually a variable on the play, not a role variable).